Travel Photography Tips: Improve Your Photos in 2026

 Photographers at the Lincoln Memorial Reflecting Pool in Washington D.C.

-The key to great travel photos is to photography great locations!
-This is where researching locations before traveling come in.
-I typically will use a google search to find locations I want to photograph while traveling.
+The key to great travel photos is to photograph great locations!
+This is where researching locations before traveling comes in.
+I typically will use a Google search to find locations I want to photograph while traveling.
 If you look up “Location Photo Spots” on Google you’ll typically find a good list of places to start.
 For example I share my list of Washington DC Photo Spots on my blog and many other photographers do the same for their city.
 You can also use Google Image Search to find the best angles at different times of day, for example looking up “San Francisco Sunrise” on Google Images to see what others photograph.

 Typically most areas will have waterfalls, parks, and even monuments to photograph.
 You can always try searching for those things on Google Maps when researching an area.